stephenh/stephenh.github.com/_posts/2010-07-18-publishing-to-maven-repos-with-ivy.markdown

 **Update 08/03/2010**: Add gotcha about the `local-m2` resolver being chained after `public` resolvers.

 **Update 01/13/2011**: Add `changingPattern="true"` to `local-m2` and `default` resolvers so that snapshots work without having Ant manually flushing the cache.

+**Update 12/05/2013**: Fixed old "gwt-mpv" links to Tessell, as the project got renamed.